bumpylumps/fetch-rewards-backend-exercise/README.md

 ## Optimizations
 Given more time I would dive into the runtimes for my controller functions, and clean them up a bit.
 I would also do some more edge casing to tighten up those functions (spendPoints in particular).
 It would also be fun to build out a simple frontend to interact with rather than relying on server routes and Postman.
 I would also get it hosted.
+Also, right now if there's something that will make balances negative, an error object is sent instead of the normal response and the app will crash.
+It would be nice to tighten up that edge and build a function that checks those balances and handles them without breaking the app.

 ## Lessons Learned:
 I learn from everything I build!
 For this application I got way more comfortable with objects and manipulating their keys and values into different formats.
 I also sharpened up my logic skills, and had alot of fun building a simulated database to hold those objects while the server was live.